Brand health: how to heal a sick brand

 Here are the key tools and methods for measuring your brand turnaround:

-- Brand Tracking: Track your brand funnel and how well you move the market from awareness to advocacy
+- Brand Tracking: Track your brand funnel and how well you move the market from brand awareness to advocacy

 - Ad Concept Testing: Measure the strength of your ad concepts before you spend budget and time on them